azarketa/Thermodynamics-theoretical-pills/source/06_P-v-T_diagrams.md

 At low pressures and high temperatures, gases behave nearly ideally because their specific volume is large, making intermolecular forces negligible.
 However, near saturation or condensation conditions, deviations become significant, and the use of **real-gas models** becomes essential.

-:::{admonition} Important: region of validity of the ideal gas model
-:class: warning
-The **ideal-gas assumption** holds only when the distance between molecules is large (low $p$, high $T$).
+:::{warning} Important: region of validity of the ideal gas model The **ideal-gas assumption** holds only when the distance between molecules is large (low $p$, high $T$).
 Close to phase boundaries, intermolecular attractions dominate and the ideal-gas model fails.
 This is the regime where **compressibility factors** and **cubic equations of state** become necessary.